Which of the following best describes the difference between a po... | Study Prep in Pearson+

 C

-A includes all members of a defined group, while a is a subset of that group selected for analysis.
+A includes all individuals or items of interest, while a is a subset selected from the .

 D